University of Dallas: 20th century

+21st century

+In 2021, the University named Johnathan J. Sanford as the 10th president of the University.
+He was hired in 2015 as dean of UD’s Constantin College after 13 years of teaching at Franciscan University of Steubenville.
+In 2018 he became provost, during which time he oversaw the development of the university’s strategic plan to shore up academic excellence, the school’s reputation, and community and Church involvement.

-In 2015 the university applied for an exception to Title IX allowing it to discriminate based on gender identity for religious reasons.
-The university "cannot encourage individuals to live in conflict with Catholic principles" according to president Thomas Keefe.
-In 2016 the organization Campus Pride ranked the college among the worst schools in Texas for LGBT students.
+In 2013, the Princeton Review ranked the university as the 15th-most LGBT-unfriendly school in the United States.
+Two years later, the university applied for an exception to Title IX allowing it to discriminate based on gender identity for religious reasons.
+The university "cannot encourage individuals to live in conflict with Catholic principles," according to president Thomas Keefe.

-The university briefly considered a large expansion into adult education in 2017.
-That idea proved unpopular with many faculty and was shelved.

 President Thomas W. Keefe was hired from Benedictine University to serve as president.
-Like his predecessors, he quickly ran into controversy as he oversaw efforts to adapt the way the University operates to those associated with more conventional American Catholic colleges and universities.
+Like his predecessors, he quickly ran into controversy.
 In 2017, Keefe's leadership was strongly and publicly challenged by over half the faculty and thousands of alumni members of an independent alumni group called UD Alumni for Liberal Education.
-Their complaint was over a proposal to add a new college within the university that it was believed would have watered down standards.
-After almost nonstop controversy and multiple efforts by Trustees to rein in the controversies, on Good Friday of 2018, after an extended and unexplained absence from work, the university's trustees voted to fire Keefe as university president effective at the end of the academic year.
+Their complaint was over a proposal to add a new college within the university that it was believed would have low standards.
+After intense controversy and multiple efforts by trustees, on Good Friday of 2018, after Keefe's extended and unexplained absence from work, the university's trustees voted to fire him, effective at the end of the academic year.

+Seal

+The outer circle of the university's seal is an alteration of verse 8:19 of the Book of Zechariah, "Veritatem tantum et pacem diligite", which means "Love truth and peace."
+The university's motto replaces pacem with justitiam, and so may be translated as "Love truth [and] justice."
+In the center of the seal is a Triquetra interwoven with a triangle as a double symbol of the Holy Trinity and a Fleur-de-lis which symbolizes the Cistercians.
+It also includes two crusader shields which depict the (left) Lone Star of Texas and (right) the torch of liberty and learning.
+The wavy lines near the bottom represent the Trinity River.

-The Role of the Cistercians
+The role of the Cistercians

-Bishop Thomas Gorman wrote as early as 1954 to Fr.
-Anselm Nagy, O. Cist. to ask the displaced Hungarian Cistercian fathers from the Monastery of Zirc, Hungary to come assist in founding the university.
-On the first day of classes in September 1956, 9 Cistercian fathers, half the entire faculty, were employed at the new university.
-The history of UD is connected to both those founding Cistercian priests and the many more Hungarians who would move to Dallas over the next decade and begin teaching at UD.
+Bishop Thomas Gorman wrote as early as 1954 to Abbot Anselm Nagy to ask the displaced Hungarian Cistercian fathers from the Monastery of Zirc to assist in founding the university.
+On the first day of classes in September 1956, nine Cistercian fathers, at that point half of the entire faculty, were employed at the new university.
+The history of UD is connected to both those founding Cistercian priests and many more Hungarians who taught there in the first decades.